The Bill: Impact and history

-When The Bill started, the majority of the Police Federation were opposed to the programme, claiming that it portrayed the police as a racist organisation, but feelings towards the programme later mellowed, to the extent that, in 2006, executive producer, Johnathan Young, met Sir Ian Blair, then Commissioner of the Met, and it was decided that the editorial relationship between the police and the programme was sufficient.
-However, Young stressed that The Bill is not "editorially bound" to the police.
+When The Bill started, the majority of the Police Federation were opposed to the programme, claiming that it portrayed the police as a racist organisation, but feelings towards the programme later mellowed, to the extent that, in 2006, executive producer Johnathan Young met Sir Ian Blair, then Commissioner of the Met, and it was decided that the editorial relationship between the police and the programme was sufficient.
+However, Young stressed that The Bill was not "editorially bound" to the police.

 Despite better relations with the police, The Bill was still not without controversy.
 It was sometimes criticised for the high levels of violence, especially prior to 2009, when it occupied a pre-watershed timeslot.
 Specific story lines also came under fire in the media, such as that involving a gay kiss in 2002, as well as an episode broadcast in March 2008 which featured a fictional treatment for multiple sclerosis, leading the MS Society to brand the plot "grossly irresponsible".

-Spin-offs and related series

-During its 27-year-run, The Bill spawned several spin-off productions and related series in German and Dutch languages, as well as a series of documentaries.
-The following is a list of the most notable of these.